dahlbaek/Ubuntu-dotfiles/README.md

 to

 ```
+%sudo	ALL=(ALL:ALL) ALL,\
+                      NOPASSWD: /usr/bin/apt-get -- update,\
-%sudo	ALL=(ALL:ALL) ALL, NOPASSWD: /usr/bin/apt-get -- update, /usr/bin/apt-get -- upgrade
+                      NOPASSWD: /usr/bin/apt-get -- upgrade
 ```

 ## iptables and network